|

 I'm a heart surgeon.
 Each day as I leave home, the dare-devil

-opening up someone's heart to fix it, but the even more exciting,
+of opening up someone's heart to fix it, but the even more

-scary and risky adventure many of us live out every morn and
+exciting, scary and risky adventure many of us live out

 I back out of my garage narrowly missing that reckless young

-behind their massive Tata Sumo's as I wend my slow, endless
+drivers seated behind their massive Tata Sumo's as I wend

 Medical textbooks list many risk factors for heart disease.